dezoito/flask-Summarizer/README.md

     vagrant up --provision
 ```

-Note: if your host machine is windows, you are going to have to edit the vagrant
+Note: if your host machine runs on Windows, you have to edit the vagrant
  file and comment out these lines:

 ```ruby